-There are large gaps over 1/4" in size adjacent the soffit vent blocks and screens.
+There are large gaps over 1/4" in size adjacent the soffit vent at the east side.
 These gaps allow insects and rodents to enter the attic.
 Covering the gaps with screening, a strip of wood and/or caulking is recommended.

-There are openings between the ends of the skip sheathing boards under the overhang through which birds and rodents can enter into the attic.
+There are openings at the exterior through which birds and rodents can enter into the structure.
 These openings should be covered with wood, wire mesh or filled with aerosol foam.

-3.4 GUTTERS AND DOWNSPOUTS
+GUTTERS AND DOWNSPOUTS

 Roof runoff is collected and channeled into the downspouts by aluminum gutters fastened to the rafter tails.
 The gutters and downspouts are properly installed and are performing their intended function.
 Gutters should be cleaned regularly to prevent clogging and overflow.
-The downspouts are properly installed and are functioning as intended.